 2021 WSAA Online School Law Conference

-Hosted by the Wisconsin School Attorneys Association, the 2021 Online School Law Conference, taking place Wednesday, Feb.
-24, will feature experienced school law attorneys presenting sessions on a variety of legal and related issues pertinent to school board members and school administrators.
+Hosted by the Wisconsin School Attorneys Association, the 2021 Online School Law Conference, took place Wednesday, Feb.
+24. It featured experienced school law attorneys presenting sessions on a variety of legal and related issues pertinent to school board members and school administrators.

 The Future of Charter Schools in Wisconsin

 Charter schools are fast-becoming an established alternative to the traditional public school model in Wisconsin.
 Having outgrown their roots in faith-based education, charter schools may serve a specific student, educational model or governance method, both within and outside Wisconsin school districts.
 This session will discuss the history and recent growth of the charter school movement and describe the fundamentals of organizing a publicly-financed charter school in Wisconsin including funding, mission, staffing models and legal obligations under federal law and Wis.
 Stats. ⸹⸹115 (state superintendent, general), 118 (general school operations), 120 (school district government) and 121 (school finance).

 Can a charter school operate as a public school using public funds without being part of its geographical school district?
 How does that work?
 What are the obligations of a publicly funded charter school that is also a 501c3 tax-exempt non-stock corporation?
 What does good governance look like when the school has a specific vision for education and student development?
 This session will address these questions and engage attendees in the response.